spyff/spyff.github.io/_posts/2017-08-27-transparent-mptcp-proxy.md

 iptables -t nat -A SSREDIR -d 192.168.78.0/24 -j RETURN iptables -t nat -A SSREDIR -p tcp -j REDIRECT --to-ports 1080
 ```
-The config for this router is done, reboot it.
+The config for this router has done, reboot it.

-**Setup for proxy server**: SSH into the another router which is act as a proxy server.
+**Setup for proxy server**: SSH into the another router which  acts as a proxy server.
 In my case:
 ```
 $ ssh root@192.168.70.1
 ```